 Young children, weary travelers — pretty much everyone has fallen asleep in a car at some point.
 Unfortunately, a car isn’t an ideal place to rest because it isn’t configured for sleeping.
 You’ll probably wake up feeling worse than when you went to sleep!
 A car airbed can solve this problem.

 A car airbed quickly converts your vehicle into free lodging.
 It doesn't matter if you have a small car and need to curl up in the confines of the back seat or a large SUV with enough room to spread out, a car airbed can help.
 The best airbed is comfortable enough to provide a good night's sleep.
-Some also include desirable extras like pillows, repair kit, and travel bag.
+Some also include desirable extras like pillows, a repair kit, and a travel bag.

-Back-seat airbed: Like it sounds, this airbed is designed to turn the back seat of your vehicle into a bed.
+Back-seat airbed: As it sounds, this airbed is designed to turn the back seat of your vehicle into a bed.
 It has a section that fits over the floor between the back seat and the front seat, making the mattress wider than the seat.
-Sometimes the airbed comes as two separate sections, which makes it slightly more adjustable.
+Sometimes the airbed comes in two separate sections, which makes it slightly more adjustable.
 While this is an excellent option for shorter individuals, if you’re taller than your car is wide, you won’t be able to stretch out, which can be uncomfortable.